-A new study has found that as little as 15 minutes of cardiovascular exercise performed before playing League of Legends improves performance.
+Wondering how to get better at League of Legends, fast?
+A new study has found that as little as 15 minutes of cardiovascular exercise performed before playing improves performance significantly.

 And that matters, because many video gamers often exceed recommended screen time limits.
 That puts them at greater risk of various health problems.
 So a study showing that exercise has positive effects on video game performance could help promote physical activity among video gamers.